Why is Diabetes Increasing?

 Baillie-Hamilton (2002) first proposed that exposure to environmental chemicals may contribute to the global obesity epidemic.
 Grun and Blumberg (2006) coined the term "obesogen," referring to chemicals that can disrupt fat cell generation and energy balance.

 Alonso-Magdalena et al. (2011) review the evidence that exposure to endocrine disrupting chemicals can contribute to the development of type 2 diabetes.
 They argue that enough evidence already exists to consider these compounds as risk factors for type 2 diabetes development and other diseases related to insulin resistance (which may include gestational diabetes as well).
 Type 2 diabetes involves is caused by increased insulin resistance, as well as disruption of the insulin-producing beta cells and loss of beta cell mass.
-Interestingly, in a U.S. study, 32% of obese adults were metabolically healthy, and 24% of normal-weight adults were metabolically abnormal (insulin resistance was one of the measurements of metabolic health in this study).
+Interestingly, in a U.S. study, 32% of adults with obesity were metabolically healthy, and 24% of normal-weight adults were metabolically abnormal (insulin resistance was one of the measurements of metabolic health in this study).
 Insulin resistance may in fact be a better indicator of type 2 diabetes risk than obesity.
 Existing evidence shows that endocrine disrupting chemicals can lead to increased insulin resistance, as well as disrupt beta cell function.

 Casals-Casas and Desvergne (2011) propose the term "metabolic disruption" to refer to the subset of endocrine disrupting compounds that can affect metabolism.
 These chemicals have been associated with the development of obesity, increased insulin resistance, type 2 diabetes, and metabolic syndrome.
 The "Parma Consensus Statement on Metabolic Disruptors" agrees that we should broaden the term "obesogen" to include other metabolic effects (Heindel et al. 2015).